Arjunsanthosh09/ds-lab-model-without-class/README.md

 12) Write a C++ program to implement Queue operations using an array.
 13) Write a C++ program to implement Circular Queue using an array.
 14) Write a C++ program to perform Postfix Evaluation.
+15) Write a C++ program to perform Infix to Postfix conversion.
+16) Write a C++ program to perform operations on Singly Linked List.
+17) Write a C++ program to implement Linked Stack.
+18) Write a C++ program to implement Linked Queue.
+19) Write a C++ program to implement Circular Linked List.
+20) Write a C++ program to implement Doubly Linked List.
+21) Write a C++ program to implement Circular Doubly Linked List.
+22) Write a C++ program to arrange a Singly Linked List in ascending or descending order of the information field.